Ross

 What are some of the major infrastructure and planning changes likely to influence Ross?

-Key infrastructure and planning changes likely to influence Ross include: Kilgariff Estate (Construction); Kilgariff Estate (Construction); St Mary's Land Development (Planning); Heavitree Gap Road Duplication Planning Study (Planning); and Alice Springs Future Grid - Roadmap to 2030 (Completed).
+Key infrastructure and planning changes likely to influence Ross include: Kilgariff Estate (Construction); St Mary's Land Development (Planning); Heavitree Gap Road Duplication Planning Study (Planning); Alice Springs Future Grid - Roadmap to 2030 (Completed); and Roger Vale Drive and Stuart Highway Safety Upgrades (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Ross?

-Infrastructure development impacting Ross spans multiple sectors including Residential Development, Transport & Logistics, and Communities, among others.
+Infrastructure development impacting Ross spans multiple sectors including Communities, Transport & Logistics, and Residential Development, among others.

 What is the scale of infrastructure investment impacting Ross?